 It can be tricky to get some stakeholders to see the value in marketing, hence attribution / ROI being so important.
 In organisations that don't have a marketing team, especially, conflicting priorities and points of view can get messy.
 And within the in-house marketing team, people still have different priorities.
 As an agency, we sometimes have to (rightly) act as a bit of a mediator for those conflicts, hearing the room and suggesting a route forward that works as best it can for everyone.

 OK, maybe not chaos.
 But having said all this, a bit of anarchy in the strategy can be good.
 If you're working with a client on brand and strategy, you get a real sense of the personality of all the key players and, therefore, how to present the brand’s personality.
 Where does the energy of the company lie?
 What fires them up and rattles their cages?
 You want the tone of voice, visuals and assets to reflect how the people who make up the brand behave.
 So it's useful to see the raw, naked truth of people up front.

 And sometimes, try as you might, you can't get every stakeholder on the same page.
 You never know what's going on in someone’s professional or personal life, and they might have deep-seated reasons for going against the consensus.
 Or, even worse, they might actually be right.
 Everyone agreeing isn't necessary; everyone trusting each other that they're doing the right thing within their own specialism is.

 Is stakeholder management the greatest issue in marketing right now?
 Something else keeping you awake at night?
-Tell us what’s the matter in our survey and earn a nifty £10 to spend at M&S*.
+We asked marketers across the country, 'What's the matter?'
+Here's what they had to say.